modcomlearning/BackendAPI/README.md

    ```

 <b>Step 10-3: Database Setup</b> </br>
-Go to the "Databases" tab on PythonAnywhere. </br>
+1. Go to the "Databases" tab on PythonAnywhere. </br>
-Create a Pssword.
+2. Create a Pssword.
 Please Record this password in a Notepab/Book</br>
-NB: After password creation, It displays the host and username.
-Please Record this details in a Notepab/Book</br>
+3. NB: After password creation, It displays the host and username.
+Please Record these details in a Notepab/Book</br>
-Open the default database: Please Record this database name in a Notepab/Book</br>
+4. Open the default database: Please Record this database name in a Notepab/Book</br>
-Create the users and product_details tables:</br>
+5. Create the users and product_details tables:</br>

 NB: the host, username, password and database names will be needed by app.py during pymysql connections, SO we need to record this details in a Notepad/Book for later use in app.py.

 <b>Step 10-4: Flask App Setup</b> </br>
-Go to the "Files" tab on PythonAnywhere. </br>
+1. Go to the "Files" tab on PythonAnywhere. </br>
-Go to mysite Folder, Open flask_app.py, Copy your API code from your computer and paste it in this File. <br>
+2. Go to mysite Folder, Open flask_app.py, Copy your API code from your computer and paste it in this File. <br>
-Please replace the Database connections with the once created in step 10-3 above.Refer from ypur Notepad/Book. <br>
+3. Please replace the Database connections with the once created in step 10-3 above.Refer from ypur Notepad/Book. <br>
-Replace connections for all routes.<br>
+4. Replace connections for all routes.<br>
-Save this File <br>
+5. Save this File <br>
-while still in mysite Folder, Create a Folder named static/images.
+6. while still in mysite Folder, Create a Folder named static/images.
 This Folder is used for images uploads<br>
-Go to "Web" tab on PythonAnywhere. and Reload the application. <br>
+7. Go to "Web" tab on PythonAnywhere. and Reload the application. <br>
-Your application is Live at https://yourusername.pythonanywhere.com/ <br>
+8. Your application is Live at https://yourusername.pythonanywhere.com/ <br>

 Your API endpoints can be accessed as: